-The Mahabharata is an epic of 18 books called parvas.
-There are 100 upa-parvas or sections.
+The Mahabharata is an epic of 18 books called Parvas.
+There are 100 Upa-Parvas or sections.
 There are 19 sections in the first book, the Adiparva.
 Adi, in Sanskrit, is first.
-This is 1st of 18 other books of Mahabharata.
-The following is the summary section-wise.
+The Adi Parva, also known as the “Book of the Beginning,” is the first book of the Mahabharata.

 Summary of Adi Parva